franfabrizio/franfabrizio-dev-blog/content/posts/setting-up-a-traefik-reverse-proxy-for-docker/index.md

 We will install Traefik using the [official Traefik Docker images](https://hub.docker.com/_/traefik).

-You need to publish at least two ports out of the Traefik container, port 80 which is where all of the application traffic will come in for Traefik to route, and port 8080, which is Traefik's own dashboard.
+You need to publish at least two ports out of the Traefik container and onto the host, port 80 which is where all of the application traffic will come in for Traefik to route, and port 8080 which is Traefik's own dashboard.
 You'll also need to attach the container to the persistent configuration file we just created and bind it to the container's `/etc/traefik/traefik.yml` file.

 You can do this with plain Docker or docker compose or a Docker manager like Portainer.
-Here's the straightforward Docker command:
+Here's the plain Docker command:

 ```sh
 docker run -d -p 80:80 -p 8080:8080 -v $PWD/traefik.yml:/etc/traefik/traefik.yml traefik:v3.2